nopara73/ZeroLink/README.md

 Tim Ruffing's CoinShuffle, CoinShuffle++, ValueShuffle and Chris Belcher's and Adam Gibson's [JoinMarket](https://github.com/JoinMarket-Org/joinmarket) are CoinJoin based techniques.
 Ruffing's techniques were previously discussed, thus there is need not go in depth here.
 JoinMarket introduced a novel maker-taker concept, where market makers are waiting until a taker wants to execute a CoinJoin transaction and asks market-makers to provide liquidity for his CoinJoin for a small fee.
 A single JoinMarket style CoinJoin of course gets expensive quickly as the anonymity set grows and it achieves plausible deniability rather than unlinkability, because how the makers use their coins after the mix will noticeably differ from the takers' behaviour.
 In addition JoinMarket provides more complex techniques, like `patientsendpayment.py` and `tumbler.py`.
 Gibson's detailed analysis of `tumbler.py` can be found in his GitHub: [Analysis of tumbler privacy](https://github.com/AdamISZ/JMPrivacyAnalysis/blob/master/tumbler_privacy.md).

 Moreover when [Schnorr signatures](https://www.elementsproject.org/elements/schnorr-signatures/) are introduced to Bitcoin in the future, CoinJoin based techniques will get even more Blockchain space efficient.
 More detailed comparisons can be found in the article: [TumbleBit vs CoinJoin](https://medium.com/@nopara73/tumblebit-vs-coinjoin-15e5a7d58e3).

+Furthermore it is possible to plug CoinShuffle, CoinShuffle++ or TumbleBit's Classic Tumbler mode into ZeroLink, instead of Chaumian CoinJoin.

 ### RFC2119